erprakash26/house-price-prediction/README.md

 ---
+## 📊 Results Summary
+- ✅ Tuned XGBoost was the best model, with **R² = 0.905** and **MAE ≈ $15,947**
+- ✅ ExterQual, OverallQual, and GrLivArea were the most important features
+- ✅ Residual plots and cross-validation confirmed good model generalization

 ## 🧠 Key Takeaways

 - XGBoost with hyperparameter tuning gave the best prediction performance
 - EDA played a critical role in identifying valuable features
 - A full end-to-end ML pipeline was implemented independently
+- Ensemble methods like XGBoost significantly outperformed traditional linear models
+- Feature engineering and preprocessing were critical for model performance
+- Residual and feature importance plots offered insights into model behavior

 ---